 You are interested in visiting our Institute?
 We are happy to arrange individually labtour programs according to your special interests.
 The maximum group size is ten participants.
-Usually guided labtours take about two hours.
-After a short introduction into our research topics we visit three or four laboratories where the scientists present and explain their work.
-These guided labtours are also suited for high school classes complementary to physics and chemistry lessons.
+Usually guided labtours takes about an hour and a half.
+After a short introduction into our research topics we visit three laboratories where the scientists present and explain their work.

 The JUNIORDOCTOR Program gives students in the 3rd to 12th grade an impression of research, engineering, politics and culture in Dresden.
 We also want to show students what there is to research and explore in our institute.